python - Why do metaclass have a type? -

 i've little bit test understand metaclass in python.

-class test(object): pass print test.__class__ print test.__class__.__class__ print test.__class__.__class__.__class__
+class test(object): pass print test.__class__ print test.__class__.__class__ print test.__class__.__class__.__class__ all of result same type. each of address not same

 can't understand why metaclass has metaclass recursively.